SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/README.md

 f78e0bdb-c97c-4cbc-bb06-526695f44551   trial              8fe7efd4trial                          eu10
 ```

-> You'll still see some blank lines and an "OK" - this is extraneous output that is sent (to STDERR) by the `btp` invocation; if it disturbs you, you can get rid of it by redirecting STDERR to `/dev/null`, i.e. to oblivion.
+> You'll still see some blank lines and an "OK" - this is extraneous output that is sent (to STDERR) by the `btp` invocation; if it disturbs you, you can get rid of it by redirecting STDERR to `/dev/null`, i.e. to oblivion, as noted in a previous exercise.
 Here's an example: `btp list accounts/subaccount 2> /dev/null | trunc`.
 Note that redirecting STDERR like this is not ideal, as you won't see any genuine error messages.
 There's an active discussion in the btp CLI product team as to how to best suppress this extra information so we don't have to use this STDERR redirection workaround.

 For the subaccount in question ("trial" in this sample), we want to get the GUID, which is `f78e0bdb-c97c-4cbc-bb06-526695f44551`.
 Again, we could copy/paste it somehow, but that's not useful if we want to do this, or something like it, in an automated fashion.
 Instead, we'll ask for the JSON representation of this information and parse it out from that.